raghav1086/business/docs/DATABASE_SCHEMA.md

-# Vyapar App - Database Schema Design
+# Business App - Database Schema Design

 ## Overview
-This document defines the PostgreSQL database schema for the Vyapar App microservices.
+This document defines the PostgreSQL database schema for the Business App microservices.
 Each microservice has its own database following the Database-per-Service pattern.

 ---